MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ```

 ### -Purge
-The Purge switch specifies the action for the compliance search is to remove items that match the search criteria.
+The Purge switch specifies the action for the content search is to remove items that match the search criteria.
 You don't need to specify a value with this switch.

 Note that a maximum of 10 items per mailbox can be removed at one time.
 Because the capability to search for and remove messages is intended to be an incident-response tool, this limit helps ensure that messages are quickly removed from mailboxes.
 This action isn't intended to clean up user mailboxes.